 Ruby on Rails – Fading Star or Steady Performer?

-As of 2023, while it is true that Ruby on Rails may not be the buzzworthy technology it once was, dismissing it as a fading star would be premature.
+As of 2024, while it is true that Ruby on Rails may not be the buzz-worthy technology it once was, dismissing it as a fading star would be premature.
 The framework has indeed faced competition from newer languages and frameworks, and some developers have transitioned to other options seeking fresher tech stacks.

 Nevertheless, it is essential to acknowledge that Ruby on Rails has consistently maintained its solid foundation and strong community support.
 Its mature ecosystem offers reliable libraries, extensive documentation, and a wealth of gems, which make it a viable choice for certain projects, especially those emphasising rapid prototyping, accelerated deadlines and convention-driven development.
 Many existing applications continue to be powered by Ruby on Rails, with ongoing maintenance and updates ensuring their relevance in the current market.

-Below mentioned are some of the common criticism that has been revolving Ruby on Rails for ages
+Below mentioned are some of the common criticisms that have been revolving Ruby on Rails for ages

 The web development landscape has seen the emergence of several other frameworks and technologies over the years, such as Node.js, Symfony, Laravel, Django, Go, etc. The increased competition may have contributed to the declining popularity of Ruby on Rails as developers explore newer options.